Coronavirus separates wife and husband staying in Shreveport hospital

 “I’m hoping this coronavirus will go away as quickly as it came.”

 Willis Knighton Health System has similar hospital visitor restrictions.
-Effective today for general adult patients no visitors are permitted with some exceptions including labor and delivery, pediatrics and end of life care.
+Effective Friday for general adult patients, no visitors are permitted with some exceptions including labor and delivery, pediatrics and end of life care.